honglin-c/abs-psd/README.md

 <details>
 <summary>
-<h3>What do we modify in TinyAD to achieve absolute eigenvalue projection? </h3>
+<h3>What do we modify in TinyAD to add our absolute eigenvalue projection? </h3>
 </summary>

+As a research prototype, we choose to make minimal modifications in TinyAD when adding our new projection method.
-We clone [TinyAD](https://github.com/patr-schm/TinyAD/blob/29417031c185b6dc27b6d4b684550d844459b735D) to the project folder, then comment out and change [lines 71-75](https://github.com/patr-schm/TinyAD/blob/29417031c185b6dc27b6d4b684550d844459b735/include/TinyAD/Utils/HessianProjection.hh#L71-L75) in `TinyAD/include/TinyAD/Utils/HessianProjection.hh` to:
+We clone [TinyAD](https://github.com/patr-schm/TinyAD/blob/29417031c185b6dc27b6d4b684550d844459b735D) to the project folder, and comment out and change [lines 71-75](https://github.com/patr-schm/TinyAD/blob/29417031c185b6dc27b6d4b684550d844459b735/include/TinyAD/Utils/HessianProjection.hh#L71-L75) in `TinyAD/include/TinyAD/Utils/HessianProjection.hh` to:
 ```
   if (_eigenvalue_eps < 0) {
-      // project to absolute value if the eigenvalue threshold is less than 0
+      // project to absolute value if the eigenvalue threshold is set to be less than 0
       if (D(i, i) < 0)
       {
           D(i, i) = -D(i, i);